LightIO/LightQ/README.md

 4. Header only project (Embed with your project)
 5. Consumer in load balancing mode(pipeline):  One of the consumer gets a message mostly in round robin)
 6. Consumer as Subscribers (Each consumer gets a copy of a message)
+7. Multi Producers/Consumers for single topic
+8. Unlimited topics
-7. JSON protocol to create topic and join topic (at runtime)
+9. JSON protocol to create topic and join topic (at runtime)
-8. C++11 support/require
+10. C++11 support/require
+11. Logging support

 It is mostly header only project with main.cpp as an example for broker, producer and consumer.